 The Numbers Don’t Lie

-We all know that I am no doctor.
+I am no doctor.
 I’m also not a nutritionist or dietitian.
 I’m just someone who lost 120 pounds by eating a ketogenic diet.
 I did not do it by gulping bulletproof coffee and eating bacon and butter.
 True keto is focusing on the quality of what I am putting in my body.
 I am probably a little more strict than some coaches about what I do and don’t allow.
 And that’s ok.
 Once you master keto, you can make your own choices on what you’ll allow and what you won’t.
 I’ve also done my research on WHY I want to eat this way, then took a class to learn more about it, and got myself certified to coach it.
 I regularly read and update myself on new information.
+I have also been certified to teach Intermittent Fasting and am currently working on my certification for Primal Living.

 My weight loss journey started on Jan 1 of 2016.
 I was not keto in the beginning.
 Just low carb.
 I think I went full keto sometime in the summer of 2016, which means I have been eating high fat since then.
 Our health insurance company requires us to get blood work done every other year.
 Below are the results from April 2018.
 If you scroll down to page 9 you will see the comparison between 2016 and 2018.
 My only number that was in the red for 2018 was my BMI.
 I’ve since lost about 25 pounds, bringing that BMI number down as well.
 Just to be clear, in 2016 I was on all kinds of meds for my various issues and my numbers were not good.
 2018 I was only taking a thyroid pill and eating keto.
 All numbers (except BMI) were dead on.